 Photography & Imaging BFA Exhibition will be on view in the Gulf+Western and 8th Floor Galleries at 721 Broadway.
 Gallery hours are 10 a.m. to 7 p.m. weekdays, and noon to 5 p.m.
 Saturdays.
 The exhibition is open to the public and admission is free.
-A Senior Awards ceremony will be held on March 17 at noon in the Dean’s Conference Room (12th Floor) at 721 Broadway.
 Photo identification is required for access to the building.
 For further information, call 212.998.1930.

-In conjunction with the final group show, a companion exhibition of selected works by the class of 2011 will also be featured at the Calumet Gallery, 22 West 22nd Street in New York.
-Entitled Selections from Photography & Imaging BFA Exhibition, it will be on view April 1-22.
+In conjunction with the final group show, a companion exhibition of selected works by the class of 2012 is also featured at the Calumet Gallery, 22 West 22nd Street in New York.
+Entitled Selections from The Photography & Imaging BFA Senior Thesis Exhibition MMVIII, it will be on view through April 26.
 The exhibition is open to the public and admission is free.
-For more details, visit photo.tisch.nyu.edu or calumetphoto.com.
+For more details, visit photo.tisch.nyu.edu or calumetphoto.com

 The Department of Photography & Imaging at the Tisch School of the Arts is a four-year B.F.A. program centered on the making and understanding of images.
 Students explore photo-based imagery as personal and cultural expression.
 Situated within New York University, the program offers students both the intensive focus of an arts curriculum and a serious and broad grounding in the liberal arts.